 What is an IVA?

-An IVA is a legally binding agreement between a creditor (someone who lends money, including payday loans, bank loans, store cards and car finance) and a debtor (someone who owes money).
-IVAs can be put in place to help a debtor settle their debt over a longer period, repaying only what they can realistically afford to pay each month until the debt is cleared or the IVA term is over.
+An IVA is a legally binding agreement between a creditor (someone who lends money, including short-term loans, payday loans, bank loans, store cards and car finance) and a debtor (someone who owes money).
+They can be put in place to help a debtor settle their debt over a longer period, repaying only what they can realistically afford to pay each month until the debt is cleared, or the IVA term is over.
 Sometimes, the entire debt won't be covered by the IVA.

-Both the debtor and the creditor need to agree to the terms of the IVA and both parties must stick to the agreement.
+Both the debtor and the creditor need to agree to the terms of the IVA and stick to the agreement.
 Therefore, if you are a debtor, you need to make the agreed repayments on time for the entire term of the IVA.
-The creditor, meanwhile, won't pursue you for larger amounts or request unscheduled payments, for example.
+Usually, the creditor then won't pursue you for larger amounts or request unscheduled payments, for example.

 How does an IVA work?

-If you come into money while you’re in an IVA, some or all of this money can be taken from you to repay your creditors.
-An IVA is a long-term commitment and may affect your income from jobs and any windfall you receive over the years that it's active.
+- If you come into money while you’re in an IVA, some or all of this money can be taken from you to repay your creditors.
+An IVA is a long-term commitment and may affect your income from jobs and any windfall you receive over the years while it's active.

 How long does an IVA last?

-Individual Voluntary Arrangements (IVAs) usually last between 5 to 6 years, although the terms may be extended if you fail to make the payments.
+IVAs usually last between five to six years, although the terms may be extended if you fail to make the payments.
 During this time, the individual must commit to making regular monthly repayments to clear their debt.

 How are IVAs different from debt relief orders?